ccwang002/ccwang002.github.io/content/blogs/2015-09/0927_seqtk.md

 The assumption of 4 lines per read usually holds for recent NGS sequencing data, so not a big deal.

-In many case the sequence is gzip'd, but it is still a piece of cake when combining with pipe editing,
+In many case the sequence is gzip'd.
+It is still a piece of cake when combining with pipe editing,

 ```bash
 gzcat myseq.fq.gz | sed -n '1~4s/^@/>/p;2~4p' | gzip > myseq.fa.gz
 ```

-But things get complex really fast when one wants to additionally do reverse complement, randomly sample a subset of reads, and many other types of sequence manipulation.
+However, things can get complex really fast when one wants to additionally do reverse complement, randomly sample a subset of reads, and many other types of sequence manipulation.
 Efficiency matters if those tasks are applied to tens of millions of reads.
 Even a few nanoseconds longer of computing time difference per read can make a difference at this scale of reads.

 ### Seqtk